Kleiveland/amina-s-driver/README.md

     ```bash
     cd amina-s-driver
     ```
-3.  **Driver Validation and Package Creation:** Execute the packaging command.
-This verifies syntax correctness and bundles the driver.
+3.  **Driver Validation and Package Creation:** Execute the packaging command to verify syntax and bundle the driver.
     ```bash
     smartthings edge:drivers:package .
     ```